cac-t-u-s/cac-t-u-s.github.io/pages/session.md

 <img src="session_img/session-packages.png">

 Open/browse packages using the triangle icons on the left, in order to see the list of functions and classes they contain.
-Click on an item to display its quick-documentation on the right.
+Click on an item to display its documentation on the right.

 > **Hint:** Double-click on an item if you want to use it in an open patch, then just click somewhere in the patch window to create the corresponding box.